AmariahAK/wisdom-drop/README.md

 # Action / Discipline Wisdom of the day (October 15 2025)
 > "The future depends on what you do today."
 > — Mahatma Gandhi

+# Peace / Rest Wisdom of the day (October 16 2025)
+> “Rest is not a reward for finishing—it's a strategy for continuing.”
+> — Unknown